COVID-19 FILM RESOURCES

 - The Paycheck Protection Program (PPP) authorizes up to $349 billion in forgivable loans to small businesses to pay their employees during the COVID-19 crisis.
 All loan terms will be the same for everyone.
 Click here to apply.

-The US Department of Labor has issued new workplace protections through the Families First Coronavirus Response Act and the Internal Revenue Service (IRS) has changed the federal income tax filing and payment deadlines to July 15 to assist the economic impact of COVID-19.
+The US Department of Labor has issued new workplace protections through the Families First Coronavirus Response Act.

 Directors Guild of America (DGA) – Loans & Waivers